habedi/hsdlib/README.md

     HSD_SUCCESS               =  0,  // Operation was successful (e.g. result in *r is valid)
     HSD_ERR_NULL_PTR          = -1,  // NULL pointer encountered (e.g. a or b is NULL)
-    HSD_ERR_INVALID_INPUT     = -3,  // NaN or Inf value encountered (e.g. a or b contains NaN or Inf) HSD_ERR_CPU_NOT_SUPPORTED = -4,  // CPU does not support the required instruction set
-    HSD_FAILURE               = -99  // A generic failure occurred (e.g. unknown error)
+    HSD_ERR_INVALID_INPUT     = -3,  // NaN or Inf value encountered (e.g. a or b contains NaN or Inf) HSD_ERR_CPU_NOT_SUPPORTED = -4,  // CPU does not support the required SIMD instruction set HSD_FAILURE               = -99  // A generic failure occurred (e.g. unknown error)
 } hsd_status_t;
 ```